GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy

 \section{Related Work}

-Although DP is mathematically sound, real-world implementations often suffer from numerical errors that weaken their privacy guarantees.
-Mironov~\cite{DBLP:conf/ccs/Mironov12} was the first to identify how floating-point imprecision in the Laplace mechanism could lead to unintended leakage.
-Ilvento~\cite{DBLP:conf/ccs/Ilvento20} demonstrated similar risks in the Exponential mechanism, where rounding errors can result in some outputs being assigned zero probability, effectively setting the privacy cost to $\epsilon = +\infty$.
-To address this, a base-2 variant was proposed to better align with hardware-level arithmetic.
-Casacuberta et al.~\cite{DBLP:conf/ccs/CasacubertaSVW22} showed that such vulnerabilities are more widespread than previously believed, particularly in basic operations like summation, where arithmetic discrepancies can cause the true sensitivity to be underestimated and insufficient noise to be added.
-These results underscore the importance of precise implementation, even for theoretically well-understood DP mechanisms.
-Most relevant to our work, Jin et al.~\cite{DBLP:conf/sp/JinMRO22} found similar vulnerabilities in the Gaussian mechanism across multiple standard sampling algorithms.
-They proposed distinguishing attacks that exploit implementation-level discrepancies to compromise privacy, even when the underlying mathematical definitions remain sound.
+Numerical issues have historically been among the most common and exploitable software defects undermining the rigorous theoretical guarantees provided by differential privacy.
+In particular, though DP mechanisms are mathematically sound when formulated in the real-number domain, their floating-point implementations can subtly yet damagingly deviate from their original design, typically due to imprecisions in the least significant digits.
+Mironov~\cite{DBLP:conf/ccs/Mironov12} was the first to identify that floating-point imprecision in the Laplace mechanism led to unintended leakage, as the actual distribution of the least significant bits highly depends on the unperturbed query result and therefore leaks significantly more information about it than intended.
+As a result, privacy attacks were found to be successful against all four publicly available libraries evaluated.
+As a countermeasure, it was proposed to post-process the least significant bits to restore the intended DP guarantees.
+Similarly, Ilvento~\cite{DBLP:conf/ccs/Ilvento20} demonstrated related risks in the Exponential mechanism, where rounding errors can result in some outputs being assigned zero probability, effectively setting the privacy cost to $\epsilon = +\infty$.
+To address this, a base-2 variant was proposed to better align with hardware-level arithmetic in binary computers.
+More generally, Casacuberta et al.~\cite{DBLP:conf/ccs/CasacubertaSVW22} showed that such vulnerabilities are more widespread than previously believed, particularly in basic operations like summation, where arithmetic discrepancies can cause the true sensitivity to be underestimated and insufficient noise to be added.
+These results underscore the importance of secure and precise implementations, even for theoretically well-understood DP mechanisms.

+Most relevant to our work, Jin et al.~\cite{DBLP:conf/sp/JinMRO22} found similar vulnerabilities in the Gaussian mechanism across multiple standard sampling algorithms used in the implementations of the Gaussian mechanism~\cite{Ziggurat,Marsaglia,DBLP:journals/tc/LeeVLL06}, in addition to previously studied timing attacks~\cite{DBLP:conf/uss/HaeberlenPN11, DBLP:conf/ccs/RatliffV24, DBLP:conf/sp/AndryscoKMJLS15}.
+In particular, similar to the Laplace mechanism, the least significant bits are also a source of unintended privacy leakage.
+Leveraging this vulnerability, they proposed distinguishing attacks that successfully exploited this software defect, which caused only a minor deviation from the theoretical design under which the originally sound DP guarantee holds.
 In response, patches have been introduced in IBM's differential privacy library~\cite{diffprivlib, DBLP:conf/ccs/HolohanB024} to obfuscate the least significant bits, which were shown to be especially vulnerable.